renovatebot/renovate/readme.md

 - Use eslint-like shared config presets for ease of use and simplifying configuration
 - Lock files are natively supported and updated in the same commit, including immediately resolving conflicts whenever PRs are merged
 - Supports GitHub (.com and Enterprise), GitLab (.com and CE/EE), Bitbucket Server, and Azure DevOps.
 Bitbucket Cloud is also supported but considered in Beta until it gets the thumbs-up from more users
-- Open source (installable via npm/yarn or Docker Hub) so can be self-hosted or used via GitHub App
+- Open-source (installable via npm/yarn or Docker Hub) so can be self-hosted or used via GitHub App

 ## Who Uses Renovate?